my favorite crepes with blueberry sauce & sweet ricotta

-2 cups packed all-purpose flour (see Kayla’s notes)
+2 cups packed all-purpose flour (see notes)

-4 tablespoons sugar
+4 tbsp sugar

-¼ teaspoon salt
+¼ tsp salt

-2 tablespoons vegetable oil
+2 tbsp vegetable oil

-2 teaspoons vanilla
+2 tsp vanilla

 3 cups milk

 In a bowl, combine the ricotta cheese, powdered sugar, and vanilla extract.

 Bring to a boil and cook for two minutes.
 Reduce the heat to a simmer and continue to cook until the liquid has thickened and most of the blueberries have dissolved, about 30 minutes.